Skip to main content

 "While TLS is essential for securing data in transit, it's important to recognise its limitations.
 Organisations should think about layering different types of encryption to cover all vulnerabilities."

-Mike Wakefield, CTO, Beyond Encryption
+Michael Wakefield, CTO, Beyond Encryption (Mailock)

-If emails are stored unencrypted on servers (for example, when they are in people's 'Sent' or 'Inbox' folders), they can be vulnerable to attack.
+If emails are stored unencrypted on servers (for example, when they are in people's Sent or Inbox folders), they can be vulnerable to attack.

-TLS encrypts emails during transit but leaves them unprotected when stored
+TLS encrypts emails during transit but leaves them unprotected when stored.

 2. End-to-End Encryption: PGP and S/MIME